Is TD “aapna” bank? Appealing to the South Asian community

 I have seen other ad campaigns in Toronto do this, mix in a few Hindi words to appeal to a certain community.
 But this is the first time I’ve seen it under the sub-heading “the South Asian community” – meaning it purports to represent all South Asians.

-I know, if you addresses this to “the Nordic Community”, and wrote the whole text in Swedish, Norwegians might feel a bit miffed.
+If you addressed something to "the Nordic Community", and wrote the whole text in Swedish, Norwegians might feel a bit miffed.

 Is there even such a thing as a “South Asian community”?
 Certainly, in the region, there is a lot of enmity between some people from different groups, for example between India and Pakistan, and even within India between different religions, ethnic groups etc. Do these fade away when people end up in Toronto, and they find that there are more important commonalities than differences?